paikjosh/Joshua-Paik-Coding-Sample-Python-/README.md

 # Joshua Paik Python Coding Sample
-For this project, I have written codes in Python that cleans and performs basic analysis on time series data.
+The objective of the project was to write functions that can be used to clean and analyze different types of time series data.
+Being able to perform those two tasks on different types of time series data was a key to this project.

-Descriptions of files in this repo:
+Descriptions of files in this repo are:
   1) File titled "data_clean.py" contains a series of codes that cleans time series data.
   2) File titled "data_analysis.py" contains a series of codes that performs time series analysis.
   3) File titled "test.py" is where I have implemented codes that are on both files described above by using sample data of "TS_sample_data_euro(Sheet1)-2.csv" and "TS_sample_data_dollar(Sheet1)-2.csv"